wdawson/okta.github.io/_source/_use_cases/isv/security-analytics.md

 + Using our other endpoints, you can discover additional information about users to:
   + Cross reference different identity expressions
-    + Different applcations referring to user with different identifiers:
+    + Different applications referring to user with different identifiers:
       + `John Doe`
       + `Jonathan Doe`
       + `Jdoe`